 Each for All

 is at the heart of everything we do.
-Together, we build incredible programs that strengthen, enrich, and inspire our community.
+The bonds we form strengthen, enrich, and inspire our community.

-A GFA education can take you anywhere: from the salt marsh in our back yard, to a trip abroad to better understand world culture and history.
+A GFA education can take you anywhere: from the salt marsh in our back yard, to a trip abroad.
 Learning doesn't stop at the classroom door.

 We cultivate a lifelong love of learning and encourage students to create their own academic path.
-Learn more about how our innovative Signature Programs inspire curiosity and creativity.
+Learn about our Signature Programs.

 We ask our students to consider the world from the perspective of others.
 Empathy is our school-wide theme this year, and a priority at all times.

 Our commitment to excellence — in academics, in character, and in life — is unparalleled.
-We set the bar high, and believe all our students have the potential for greatness.
+All our students have the potential for greatness.

 GFA strives to create a diverse community that values the identities, perspectives, and experiences of all its members.